Pi Cluster Documentation

 Keycloak-->>User: Invalid credentials

-Some of the GUIs of the Pi Cluster, Grafana or Kibana, SSO can be configured, so authentication can be done using Keycloak instead of local accounts.
+• Some of the GUIs of the Pi Cluster, Grafana, Kibana, Kiali, support SSO to be configured with an external IAM solution, delegating authentication to Keycloak instead of using local accounts.

 picluster-sso